mathjax/MathJax-docs/options/input/mathml.rst

-   functions are passed an object with three properties: :data:`math`, giving the :data:`MathItem` being processed, :data:`document` giving the :data:`MathDocument` for the math item, and :data:`data` giving the root of the internal representaton of the MathML tree (the internal form of the top-level ``<math>`` node).
+   functions are passed an object with three properties: :data:`math`, giving the :data:`MathItem` being processed, :data:`document` giving the :data:`MathDocument` for the math item, and :data:`data` giving the root of the internal representation of the MathML tree (the internal form of the top-level ``<math>`` node).
 The post-filters are executed when the MathML input jax has finished converting it to the intermal MathML format, but before the